 The Centre provides a venue for Zumba classes, and a home for the Ballet Babes, as well as meeting the needs for the rehabilitation of those who have suffered cardio vascular episodes, and those who suffer from Multiple Sclerosis.
 These are just a few examples of how important this centre is to the wellbeing of different groups within our community.

-FUNDRAISING We’re hosting a series of fundraising events for 2018, CLICK HERE to find out more.
-By the end of December 2017 we’d raised over the £110,000 and our building fund is over £300,000 in 2021!
+We’re hosting a series of fundraising events for 2021, CLICK HERE to find out more.
+By the end of December 2020 we’d raised over the £110,000 and our building fund is over £300,000 in 2021!
 Well done everyone!
 Thank you for supporting our many events and for generous ongoing gifts during the Covid-19 pandemic.